mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 }
 ```

-So *query* parameters are stored in an object with a bunch of key value pairs.
+So *query* parameters are stored in an object with a bunch of key-value pairs.
-> With *Express* we can also get *Query string* parameters.
+> With *Express*, we can also get *Query string* parameters.
 These are parameters that we add in the *Url* after a *question mark*.
 We use *Query string* parameters to provide additional data for our backend services.

 ## 8 - Handling HTTP GET Requests

-Alright, now let's impliment a new endpoint, to get a single course from the server.
-So, first of all let's change
+All right, now let's implement a new endpoint to get a single course from the server.
+So, first of all, let's change

 ```javascript
 app.get('/api/posts/:year/:month', (req, res) => {